-Consumer prices in Italy are expected to decrease 0.1 percent year-on-year in May of 2020, after showing no growth in the previous month and in line with market expectations.
-It was the first fall in consumer prices since October of 2016, mainly due to a steeper decline in prices of non-regulated energy products (-12.2 percent vs -7.6 percent).
-The annual core inflation rate, which excludes energy and unprocessed food is set to rise to 0.9 percent from 0.8 percent in the prior month.
-Excluding only energy, inflation is seen rising to 1.1 percent from 1 percent in April.
-On a monthly basis, consumer prices are likely to drop 0.1 percent, down from a 0.1 percent gain in the prior month.
+Consumer prices in Italy are expected to decrease 0.5% year-on-year in September of 2020, the same as in the previous month and compared to market expectations of a 0.4% drop, a preliminary estimate showed.
+It was the fifth consecutive month of falls in the consumer prices, as cost continued to fall for regulated energy products (-13.6% vs -13.7% in August); non-regulated energy products (-8.2% vs -8.6%) and services related to transport (-1.6% vs -2.3%).
+Also, prices fell for services related to recreation, including repair and personal care (-0.4% vs 0.1%).
+On the contrary, the prices of unprocessed food sped up (2.7% vs 2%).
+The annual core inflation rate, which excludes energy and unprocessed food is set to fall to 0.1% from 0.3% in the prior month.
+Excluding only energy, inflation is seen edging down to 0.3% from 0.4% in August.
+On a monthly basis, consumer prices are likely to drop 0.6%, after a 0.3% rise in the prior month.

 Inflation Rate in Italy averaged 5.86 percent from 1962 until 2020, reaching an all time high of 25.64 percent in November of 1974 and a record low of -0.60 percent in January of 2015.
 This page provides the latest reported value for - Italy Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Italy Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: National Institute of Statistics (ISTAT)